Student Care Team

-For information about the Deans Consultaiton committee please visit the Dean of Student website.
+For information about the Student Care Team (formerly the Deans Consultation Committee) please visit the Office of the Dean of Students website.

 New Responsible Reporting Policy Effective September 15, 2017